 What scares many Christians about sharing and defending the faith is that they are going to be asked some very difficult questions.
 Remember there are answers out there and you are not the first person who has been faced with questions.
 Reachout has ready resources to equip and prepare you for those questions.
 Examples are:

-Always Being Ready a practical help for Christians to be ready to talk to those in the cults about Jesus but with good general applications.
+Always Being Ready is a practical help for Christians to be ready to talk to those in the cults about Jesus but with good general applications.

 Awake to the Watchtower is an invaluable resource for the average church member who wants to do more than just shut the door in the face of a Jehovah’s Witness.
 An investigation into their beliefs and practices.